-Introduction and score preparation
+Introduction and Score Preparation

-When I give lectures, one question I get asked a lot is “What is the difference between conducting for a concert vs conducting in the studio?”
+When I give lectures, one question I get asked a lot is “What is the difference between conducting for a concert vs. conducting in the studio?”

-The big difference is the music.
+It is much easier to say what is the same.
+The conductor is the leader.
+Whether recording or performing live, the conductor’s job is to beat time and cue people.
+That is about where the similarities end, however!
 In a concert hall scenario the music has usually been played many times before and the players know it.
 In the studio we are always sight reading, even the conductor.
 We make changes, sometimes lots of them.
 Being able to communicate and manage these is one of the essential talents of a studio conductor.
 A lot of people have input into how the music should go, including the producer, director, composer, and orchestrator.
 The conductor has to distill this variety of input into succinct and effective instructions for the orchestra.

 I think the best way to explain what I do is to give a rundown of what happens at typical session.

 I like to get to the scoring stage at least an hour before we start.
 If it is a large orchestra and I have not seen the music I will get there even earlier.
 In many cases I do not get to see the scores until the session, so this is my first chance to look at them.
 As most scores are hybrid, I will also grab some mockups and have a listen.